ssbb/tako/README.md

 - [jimmerricks](https://github.com/jimmerricks/swoop) for Swoop
 - [duckyb](https://github.com/duckyb/urchin) for Urchin I was inspired by
 - Awesome [Pete Johanson](https://github.com/petejohanson) for assistance
+- [kanru](https://github.com/kanru) for his work on Zephyr driver for HHKB which I used for reference

 ## Support